 There really is no viable alternative to veterinary intervention, and for this one – you want to seek out treatment as quickly as possible to prevent further damage to the eye.

-Minimizing corneal scarring is vital, and to do so, it’s imperative that you follow the treatment plan prescribed by your vet to the tee.
+Minimizing corneal scarring is vital, and to do so, you must follow the treatment plan prescribed by your vet to the tee.
 Some ulcers only require eye drops or ointment, whereas some deeper ulcers may need surgery followed by a course of medication.

-In the very worst cases, which don’t respond to the above treatments – the only option is the removal of the eyeball itself.
+In the very worst cases, which don’t respond to the above treatments – the only option is removing the eyeball itself.
 This might sound drastic, but our pets are tough cookies and bounce back pretty quickly once the source of pain is removed.

 WATCH NOW: How To Give A Dog Eye Drops